opnavlab/sonic/paper/paper.md

 # Statement of need

-`SONIC` is a MATLAB toolkit for OPNAV, designed with an object-oriented structure to simplify the development of commonly used and novel algorithms alike.
-This toolkit was developed by the researchers and students at the Space Exploration and Analysis Laboratory and is informed by extensive research in the field.
+`SONIC` is an object-oriented MATLAB toolkit for OPNAV, designed to simplify the development of commonly used and novel algorithms alike.
+It was developed by the researchers and students at the Space Exploration and Analysis Laboratory and is informed by extensive research in the field.
-`SONIC` provides an organized and transparent toolkit to make this research readily available to projects looking to include OPNAV in their mission design and analysis.
+`SONIC` provides an organized and transparent set of utilities to make this research readily available to projects looking to include OPNAV in their mission design and analysis.
 There are many features included in `SONIC` to facilitate this.
-A strong basis for geometry and mathematics is the primary foundation for `SONIC` [@Hartley2003].
+A strong basis of geometry and mathematics is the primary foundation for `SONIC` [@Hartley2003].
-Geometric objects such as points, lines, planes, conics, and quadrics are represented in convenient ways that allow quick analysis for their meets, joins, and projections.
-Image processing directly useful for OPNAV such as image scans, edge detection, estimating background noise, and centroiding are included, and easily configurable depending on the desired use. `SONIC` also intuitively handles representation of camera models and can account for image distortion and aberration.
+Geometric objects such as points, lines, planes, conics, and quadrics are represented in convenient ways that enable quick analysis of their meets, joins, and projections.
+Image processing routines directly useful for OPNAV such as image scans, edge detection, estimating background noise, and centroiding are included, and are easily configurable depending on the desired use. `SONIC` also intuitively handles representation of camera models and can account for image distortion and aberration.
 In addition, a direct interface with the Hipparcos star catalog is included, allowing the user to easily access and filter its entries.

-These individual functionalities in `SONIC` can be used to synthesize larger capabilities. `SONIC` is deliberately designed as a toolbox, and is not inclusive of complete workflows.
+These individual functionalities in `SONIC` can be used to synthesize larger capabilities. `SONIC` was deliberately created as a toolbox, and is not inclusive of complete workflows.
 This design allows for a multitude of useful tools that do not make assumptions about the users intentions.

-There are existing toolkits which separately address many of the required pieces for OPNAV or provide solutions for a particular type of OPNAV.
+There are existing software packages which separately address many of the required pieces for OPNAV or a particular type of OPNAV.
 GABLE, the Clifford Multivector Toolbox, and NASA’s Rigid Geometric Algebra [@RGA2023] all provide solutions for projective geometry (essential mathematics for OPNAV).
 There are also many well-known image processing toolkits (i.e. OpenCV) and those specific